JuliaBayesianOptimization/AbstractBayesianOptimization.jl/README.md

 ## About

-This package formulates a prototypical Bayesian optimization algorithm using abstract building blocks.
+This package formulates a prototypical Bayesian optimization algorithm using an ask-tell interface.
 Currently it supports gradient free optimization only.

 It comes with a basic `OptimizationHelper` that provides utilities for unconstrained problem definition and logging.